pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 You need to create a YAML configuration file (named `topology.yaml` for example) according to the [configuration file template](https://github.com/pingcap/tiup/blob/master/embed/templates/examples/dm/topology.example.yaml).
 For other scenarios, edit the configuration accordingly.

+> You can use `tiup dm template > topology.yaml` command to generate template quickly

 The configuration of deploying three DM-masters, three DM-workers, and one monitoring component instance is as follows:

 ```yaml